sprinthubmobile/content-style-guide/04-grammar-and-mechanics.html.md

 Write in plain English.
 If you need to use a technical term, briefly define it so everyone can understand.

-- Mailchimp's Ops team is constantly scaling our servers to make sure our users have a great experience with our products.
+- Sprinthub's Ops team is constantly scaling our servers to make sure our audience have a great experience with our products.
 One way we do this is with shards, or partitions, that help us better horizontally scale our database infrastructure.

 ### Text formatting